TNDC2002/PEproject/documents/report.md

 - Schema: user-movie favorites
   - userID<String>: the ID of a valid user
   - movieID<String>: the ID of a movie or show
-  - meida_type<String>: Used to distinguish between movies and shows.
+  - media_type<String>: Used to distinguish between movies and shows.
 The API we are using can have 2 duplicate ID, so specifying the type is necessary
   - IMAGE
 - Schema: user-movie ratings
   - userID, movieID, media_type: Similar to user-movie favorites